-Capoeira is a martial art that was developed in Brasil by African slaves as a result of their necessity for a means through which to attain freedom from slavery.
-In the 16th century the Portuguese began importing slave labor to Brasil from various countries on the African continent.
-These African slaves, feeling a growing need for freedom and escape from their oppressors, developed capoeira as a fighting technique that stressed both agility and efficiency.
+Capoeira is a martial art that was developed in Brazil by enslaved Africans as a result of their necessity for a means through which to attain freedom from slavery.
+In the 16th century the Portuguese began importing slave labor to Brazil from various countries on the African continent.
+These enslaved Africans, feeling a growing need for freedom and escape from their oppressors, developed capoeira as a fighting technique that stressed both agility and efficiency.
 During this time, the practice of capoeira was disguised as a tribal dance.

-The name “capoeira” is an indigenous word that comes from Topiguarani, an idigenous language of Brasil.
+The name “capoeira” is an indigenous word that comes from Topiguarani, an idigenous language of Brazil.
 In Topiguarani, capoiera signified a new forest or vegetation, or one that had been cut back.

 There exists two different types of capoeira – Capoeira Angola and Capoeira Regional Bahiana.
-Capoeira Angola was the first type of capoeira that was created by the African slaves in Brasil and later served as the foundation for the creation of Capoeira Regional.
+Capoeira Angola was the first type of capoeira that was created by enslaved Africans in Brazil and later served as the foundation for the creation of Capoeira Regional.
 The ritual and fundamentals of this type are conserved to this day in the same form.

 Capoeira after the time of Mestre Bimba underwent many changes in the evolutionary process.
 The various basic and technical adaptations that occured served to increase the efficiency of capoeira.
 The group responsible for creating these changes was Grupo Senzala from Rio de Janeiro.
 Grupo Capoeira Brasil is a descendent of Grupo Senzala, and the basic and technical process of Grupo Capoeira Brasil has its foundations in the process developed by Grupo Senzala.
 However, this process has also undergone various changes to the basic and technical process as well as various ideaological changes which were implemented by the three founding Mestres of our group.
 Today, Capoeira Regional is practiced all over the world.